-A large majority of us spend considerable amounts of time sat down behind a desk looking at a computer screen, tapping on a keyboard and using a phone.
+A large majority of us spend considerable amounts of time sat down behind a desk looking at a computer screen, tapping on a keyboard or tablet and using a smartphone.
 Whilst sitting down is not bad for us, prolongued sitting can be detrimental if the workstation is not set up well and if we start to slouch and slump as time goes by.

 Here are 10 simple things to check with regard working at a desk.

 1) Both feet should be planted firmly on the floor.
 Avoid cross-legged sitting or sitting with a leg under your buttocks.
 If your feet cannot comfortably reach the floor, you may need to purchase a foot rest and in the interim, use a telephone directory or book under your feet.